Harper's Mansion: Heritage listing

 Harper's Mansion is one of the most archetypal colonial Georgian houses surviving in NSW and a significant element in the historic town of Berrima.
 It is representative of a Georgian house and is of rare quality in the region and possibly NSW.
 It is associated with the Harper family and the Roman Catholic Church and the development of Berrima.

 Harper's Mansion is one of Berrima's best known buildings.
 Harper's Mansion is recognised for its Georgian design and history relating back to 1834.
 The house was built by James Harper for his family and was for 120 years the property of the Roman Catholic Church.
-Despite its long use by the Church it has retained Harper's name and is known by most people as Harpers Mansion and mid-nineteenth century descriptions use the name Harper's Hill.
+Despite its long use by the Church it has retained Harper's name and is known by most people as Harper's Mansion and mid-nineteenth century descriptions use the name Harper's Hill.
 The property has always retained its prominence in Berrima.

 Harper's Mansion was listed on the New South Wales State Heritage Register on 1 March 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Harper's Mansion is significant as it represent an archetypal colonial house of the 1830s.
 It is also a suburban house of the 1830s retaining its full garden curtilage and a rare group of intact 1830s interiors.
 The historical association with James Harper and the Church is also of importance.
-John Harper (1806 - 1845) was a local identity who served as district constable at Sutton Forest.
+John Harper (1806–1845) was a local identity who served as district constable at Sutton Forest.
 The Harper family also built the Surveyor General Inn and James was its first licensee.
 In 1844 Harper was elected to the Berrima District Council.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The aesthetic significance of Harper's Mansion is extremely important in the construction and recognition of Berrima as a heritage town.
 The house and grounds accurately construct space by representing property of the eighteenth century.
 Harper's Mansion is a prominent site in the townscape of a recognised historic town.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Harper's Mansion contains social significance as it represents a homestead built by the middle class colonialists during the first half of the nineteenth century.
 Although the house was built for James Harper and his family, the property had a 120-year association with Roman Catholic Church mainly as a presbytery.
 This adds a religious significance to the property.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Harper's House is one of the most archetypal Colonial Georgian houses surviving in New South Wales and represents a significant piece of history in the settlement of Berrima.